angela-d/abandoned-carts-opencart/README.md

 You can also download it from the [Open Cart Marketplace](https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=33561).

 I included the source in this repository for those who like to review the codebase prior to using new code.

+### Language Info ###
+The language the email is sent to the recipient in, is dependent upon the language of their 'profile' as they visited the site (which is typically the default language of the front-end of your store.)

+If you would like to contribute a new language pack, please submit as a [pull request](https://github.com/z0m8i3/abandoned-carts-opencart/pulls).

+Arabic language translated by [Ahmed Muhayshi](https://github.com/muhayshi)